 The Pit

-After I lost my driver’s license, I started hanging out nights at the Pit & Paddock.
+After my driver’s license was suspended, I started hanging out nights at the Pit & Paddock.
 The Pit was a 3.2 joint on Snelling Avenue in St. Paul.
-It was deep and narrow with a black door, black walls, black ceiling, fluorescent lights hanging on chains, lenses yellow with cigarette smoke, a worn and grimy checkerboard floor that was at one time maybe white and red, pinball machines on the left as you came in and further down the bar with red vinyl stools tucked under.
-On the right, a foosball table just inside the door, then, across from the bar, half-a-dozen red vinyl booths with strips of duct tape holding the vinyl together, and the juke box pounding out Joe Walsh, Doobies, Skynard, Airplane, Cream, Steppenwolf, Buffalo Springfield, Janis and the rest, all stuffed into a flashing glass and chrome box, the arm shuffling through the vinyl 45s between songs fun to watch.
+It was deep and narrow with a black door, black walls, black ceiling, fluorescent lights hanging on chains, the lenses yellow with cigarette smoke, a worn and grimy checkerboard floor that was at one time maybe white and red, pinball machines on the left as you came in and further down the bar with red vinyl stools tucked under.
+On the right, a foosball table just inside the door then half-a-dozen red vinyl booths with strips of duct tape holding the vinyl together and then the juke box pounding out Joe Walsh, Doobies, Skynard, Airplane, Cream, CCR, Zeppelin, Sly, Janis and the rest, all stuffed into a flashing glass and chrome box, the arm shuffling through the vinyl 45s between songs cool to watch.

-In the back there was a seven-foot pool table with beer-stained cloth that cost a quarter and a nickel and past that a couple of bathrooms where drug deals and blow jobs transacted and occasionally somebody would take a leak.
-The guy who owned the Pit, Ethan, was from England and raced and wrecked Mini Coopers as a way to spend the money he made selling beer.
-Pictures of the car, dark green with white stripes on the hood and roof, numbers on the doors, big chrome driving lights, dust and gravel spraying from the front tires on some dirt rally course hung on the walls.
-Ethan’s face, framed by his helmet, eyes open and intense and focused on something beyond the camera, was recognizable through the windshield.
+In the back there was a seven-foot pool table with beer-stained cloth that cost a quarter and a dime, and past that, a couple of bathrooms where drug deals and blow jobs transacted and occasionally somebody would take a leak.
+The guy who owned the Pit, Ethan, was from England and raced and wrecked Mini Coopers as a way to spend the money he made selling beer, pictures of the car, dark green with white stripes on the hood, numbers on the doors and big chrome driving lights in front of the grill, gravel spraying from the front tires on some dirt rally course hung on the walls, Ethan’s face, framed by his helmet, recognizable through the windshield, his eyes open and intense and focused on something beyond the camera.
 Ethan’s girlfriend, Iggy, was the bartender.
 Ethan wasn’t around much.

-A week or two later, Swede’s looking for a place to park his Fury, it’s a cold spring night, still piles of snow here and there, and he points to a pickup and says, “That’s his fucking Dodge.”
-He finds a spot, grabs a magazine or catalog or something out of the back seat, I can see him under the street light, he looks around, unbuckles, squats and shits on the sidewalk next to Tiny’s truck.
+A week or two later, Swede’s looking for a parking spot for the Fury, it’s a cold spring night, still piles of snow here and there, and he points to a pickup and says, “That’s his fucking Dodge.”
+He finds a spot, grabs a magazine or catalog or something out of the back seat, I can see him in the street light, he looks around, unbuckles, squats and shits on the sidewalk next to Tiny’s truck.
 And then he takes the magazine, picks up his shit and smears it on both the door handles and the windshield.
-Then we went in the bar, played foosball, won some beers, and when we left, Tiny was still there playing pool, his girlfriend sitting at the bar chatting with Iggy, her pretty fingers laced around a Hamm’s beer glass.
+Then we went in the bar, played foosball, won some beers, and when we left, Tiny was still there playing pool, his girlfriend sitting at the bar chatting with Iggy, her fingers laced around a Hamm’s beer glass.

 Hanging out at the Pit, you saw a lot of stories.
 Hot summer night, close to bar time, a woman staggered in blown out drunk, she was heavy set, short black hair, crooked teeth, short black dress, bra strap slipping off her shoulder.
-She was buying beer; some guy driving a white VW bug had dropped her in front and was going around the block waiting for her to come out with the Schlitz.
+She was buying beer; some guy driving a Javelin had dropped her in front and was going around the block waiting for her to come out with the Schlitz.
 Leroy, good-looking guy, dark hair to his collar, droopy mustache, tattoo on his forearm in blue ink of a helicopter, the words “Viet Nam ’68 – ’70” inscribed in an arc above the Huey, “1/1 Cavalry Squadron” in an arc below, he started chatting her up at the bar.
-While Iggy was getting her beer, Leroy put his arm around her and in a couple of minutes he was whispering in her ear and she was leaning on him and whispering back and then he called over to the guys standing by the pool table watching the game and holding beers, “Hey, Roach, get your van.”
+While Iggy was getting her beer, Leroy put his arm around her and in a couple of minutes he was whispering in her ear and she was leaning on him and whispering back and then he called out to Roach, who was standing by the pool table holding a beer, “Get your van.”

 The front door was open and Leroy leaned against the jamb watching for her guy to drive past.
 When he did, when he slowed down and she didn’t come out, he accelerated around the corner for another lap.
-Once the bug turned the corner, Leroy stepped out and waved and Roach pulled up in his van and Leroy and the drunk woman staggered across the sidewalk.
-As they were going by me, Leroy shoved the bag of beer into my arms and I followed behind, stepping sideways between a chopped Triumph Bonneville and an ratty Sportster trying not to trip on a kickstand or knock one over, then ducking in the side door of the van.
+Once the Javelin turned the corner, Leroy stepped out and waved and Roach pulled up in his van and Leroy and the drunk woman staggered across the sidewalk.
+As they were going by me, Leroy shoved the bag of beer into my arms and I followed behind, stepping sideways between the bikes trying not to trip on a kickstand, then ducking in the side door of the van.
 Iggy was counting cash at the register.

-Roach’s van was an orange, mid-sixties Chevy, the rust holes in the rockers sprayed over with flat-red rattle-can primer.
-There was a Tet ‘68 sticker on the rear bumper.
-Roach was part-owner of a muffler shop and by the dome light, I could see the back of the van was stacked with mufflers in boxes; lengths of exhaust pipe clanked back and forth under our feet.
+Roach’s van was an orange Chevy half-ton, the rust holes in the rockers sprayed over with flat-red rattle can Rust-Oleum.
+There was a Tet ‘68 sticker on the bumper.
+Roach was part owner of a muffler shop and by the dome light, I could see the back of the van was stacked with mufflers in boxes; lengths of exhaust pipe clanked back and forth under our feet.
 I climbed into the passenger front seat and Leroy and the woman got cuddly on the bench seat in back.
-The van had a six-cylinder engine that needed exhaust work, a three-on-the-column transmission, and a Realistic 8-track deck cut into the steel dash where the radio used to be, Willy and the Poor Boys poking out of the front.
-We hadn’t pulled away from the bikes at the curb before the woman’s face and fist were in Leroy’s lap, her head bobbing up and down, while Fogerty, with his flat scream and twangy guitar, let go with Fortunate Son, and Roach drove us past dark St. Paul houses on the 1:00 am streets.
+The van had a little six-cylinder engine that needed exhaust work, a three-on-the-tree transmission, and a Craig cassette deck stuffed into the steel dash where the radio used to be.
+We hadn’t pulled away from the bikes at the curb before the woman’s face was in Leroy’s lap, her head bobbing up and down as Lenny drove us past dark St. Paul houses on the 1:00 am streets.

-Roach drove us to a park on the river.
-The sign said the park closed at sundown and there were no cars in the parking lot.
-We sat at a picnic table by the water and I put the two six-packs in the middle of the table.
+Lenny drove us to a park on the river.
+The park closed at sundown, that’s what the sign said.
+There were no cars in the parking lot.
+We sat at a picnic table by the water and I put the bag of beer in the middle of the table.
 There was no moon but the night was bright with light from the stars and we could see each other as we drank her beer.
 The river was glassy smooth so that it reflected the individual stars, the terrible force of its currents hidden beneath its mirror surface.

-After some minutes and some beer, the woman got up from the table, put her hand on Leroy’s neck and led him to the water.
+After some minutes and some beer, the woman got up from the table and took Leroy by his elbow and led him close to the water.
 And in the light of the stars, we listened to their groans and curses and watched them fuck on the sand.
 When Leroy was done, he got up and buttoned his fly while she lay on her back staring at the sky with her feet pulled up to her naked butt.
 Roach fucked her then, he didn’t last long, and then it was my turn.
 I walked to where she lay on her back on the beach looking at the sky, she was covered with sand, her dress bunched between her waist and her breasts, her bra and underwear somewhere lost.
-She stank of sweat, semen, vomit and beer.
+She stank of cum, sweat, vomit and beer.

 I sat next to her and she lay beside me not moving and still staring at the night sky.
-Leroy and Roach were sitting at the table sucking beer cans and smoking Roach’s Camel Straights and sharing a joint back and forth and telling war stories and ignoring us.
+Leroy and Roach sitting at the table had finished the beer and were sharing a joint back and forth and telling war stories and ignoring us.
 After a while she said, “What was your branch?”

 When I didn’t answer she said, “Army, Navy, Marine Corps?”